igiso/ofxFacebook/README.md

 ofxFacebook allows easy implementation of Facebook SDK 3.0 with OF in a simple C++ environment.

-This Addon is currently compatible with IOSX, future versions of this will support other devices
+This Addon is currently compatible with IOSX, future versions will support other devices